dustin-ruetz/web-devdeps/README.md

 Using the `web-devdeps` package requires consuming projects to:

 1. Use pnpm as a package manager.
-(Note that this is not a hard requirement; npm should still work despite its shortcomings.)
+(Note that this is not a hard requirement; npm should still work despite its more limited feature set.)

 1. Have a flattened/hoisted `node_modules` directory. pnpm can use this installation method via the [nodeLinker](https://pnpm.io/settings#nodelinker) setting.
 (Note that this is npm's default behavior.)